The Connection Between Oral Hygiene and Your Overall Health

 • Avoid tobacco products: Smoking causes lung disease and oral cancers.
 The American Dental Association advocates for smoking and tobacco cessation initiatives.
 Medical Mutual members have access to Pivot Breathe, a digital-based tobacco cessation program that helps members track, reduce and ultimately quit smoking and other tobacco products.

-How often you should see your dentist
+How often should you see your dentist?

 Let your dentist know if you have non-healing mouth sores, discolorations or persistent lumps, which can be signs of oral cancer.
 Warning signs like tooth pain, bleeding gums, loose teeth or chronic bad breath should also be discussed.
-Your MedMutual Advantage® plan includes access to preventive dental coverage with $0 copays for two dental exams and cleanings, one bitewing X-ray and one fluoride treatment every year.